Patato777/TIPE/NOTES.md

 	"Schaffer et al. found that the best settings for population size, crossover rate, and mutation rate were independent of the problem in their test suite.
 These settings were similar to those found by Grefenstette:population size 20–30, crossover rate 0.75–0.95, and mutation rate 0.005–0.01." *A really good summary about GAs*
  - Peter J. B. Hancock, An Empirical Comparison of Selection Methods in Evolutionary Algorithms *A comparision between the main selection methods, using a simple example*
  - D.E Goldberg and K. Deb.
 A comparative analysis of selection schemes used in genetic algorithms.
 In G.J.E.
 Rawlins, editor, Foundations of Genetic Algorithms , pages 69-93.
 Morgan Kaufmann, 1991. *A analytical comparison between the main selection methods*
+ - Genetic Algorithms for the TSP "In another classic problem in Statistics, called Cluster Analysis, which consists of obtaining the optimal classification of a set of individuals characterized by any number of variables, Lozano et al. (1996) developed one method which used the genetic crossover and mutation operators, related with path representation" p.19 *lots of ideas of operators which may work*

 Paywall:
  - Leonard Kaufman et Peter J. Rousseeuw, Finding Groups in Data – An Introduction to Cluster Analysis, John Wiley & Sons, 1990
+ - Lozano, J. A., Larrañaga, P. & Graña, M. (1996).
+Partitional Cluster Analysis with Genetic Algorithms: Searching for the Number of Clusters.
+Fifth Conference of International Federation of Classification Societies, 251–252.
+Kobe, Japan.

 Unavailable:
  - R. Forgy, Cluster Analysis of Multivariate Data : Efficiency versus Interpretability of Classification, Biometrics (1965), n°21, 768–769 *One of the original kmeans algorithm*